kilianc/mozzarella/README.md

 This led to many awkward implementations attempts, that ultimately fell short one way or another.

-I also love **TypeScript**, and it has been hard to find a well balanced solution that satisfied all my requirements as well as having a strong type support.
+I also love **TypeScript**, and it has been hard to find a well balanced solution that satisfied all my requirements as well as having strong type support.

 Last but not least: *your state management should be easy to understand for someone that didn't participate in the project design choices*.